Soliman Movers and More

 NOTE: IT IS ILLEGAL FOR A MOVER TO OFFER YOU A DISCOUNT OFF ITS TARIFF RATES.

-Soliman Movers and More does not cover marble or granite.
-We will move marble or granite pieces, and protect them with blankets and shrink wrap.
+Soliman Movers and More does not cover marble,granite, slate, and other similar porous material.
+We will move these pieces, and protect them with blankets and shrink wrap.
 Due to the nature of the material they are extremely fragile, breaking very easily.

 ORDER FOR SERVICE - WHAT IS IT

 The mover will prepare an order for service which you and the mover must sign before the shipment is picked up.
 This document must contain the following information: (1) Shipper=s name, address, and telephone number.
 (2) Consignee=s name, address, and telephone number.
 (3) Name, address, and telephone number of the carrier=s delivery agent or, if the shipment is to be interlined, the name, address, and telephone number of the delivery carrier.
 (4) Agreed pickup time and date and agreed delivery time and date or in lieu of specific dates, the period of time within which pickup, delivery, or the entire move, will be accomplished. - 5 - (5) Complete description of special services ordered.
 (6) Any identification or registration number assigned the shipment by the carrier.
 (7) Amount of probable cost and method of payment of total tariff charges.
 (8) Maximum amount required to be paid in cash, certified check, or money order to relinquish possession of a C.O.D. shipment.
 (9) Whether shipper requests notification of charges and the address at which such communication will be received.

 BILL OF LADING DOCUMENT - WHAT IS IT?